Zeyad-Sayed-70/E-Commerce-Project/README.md

 # E-Commerce-Project
-Fouture e-commerce with Category for products, Wish List, Sign In, Checkout, etc...
+Furniture e-commerce with Categories for products, Wish List, Sign In, Checkout, etc...

 this project build by: